mesoscalelab/covid19/README.md

 # covid19
-Model for predicting growth of COVID-19 infections in India
+Model for predicting growth of COVID-19 infection in India